neo-jgrec/zappy/docs/Programs/GUI/Adding new commands.md

 sidebar_position: 2
 ---

-Before anything let's define what a command is :\
+Before anything let's define what a command is.\
-A command is composed of a keyword followed by it's argument\
-for example: *smg 1 "message from the server"*\
+A command is composed of a keyword followed by it's argument, for example: *smg 1 "message from the server"*\
-here **smg** is the keyword of the function, **1** is the first argument and **"message from the server"** is the second argument.
+Here **smg** is the keyword of the function, **1** is the first argument and **"message from the server"** is the second argument.

 To add a new command to the gui you will need two main things.